Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 https://www.tsa.gov/travel/security-screening/whatcanibring/items/gel-ice-packs

-For us, the bigger surprise was realizing that airport food had become optional.
+It was realizing that airport food had become optional.

 AirlinePersonal Item SizeAirline Policy